jmartinkova/guide/docs/more/self-hosted-dsw/configuration.rst

     Port that will be the web server listening on.

-.. confval:: secret

-   :type: String

-    Secret string of 32 characters for encrypting configuration in database and JWT tokens.

 .. confval:: clientUrl

    :type: URI

     Address of client application (e.g. `https://localhost:8080 <https://localhost:8080>`__).

+.. confval:: secret

+   :type: String

+    Secret string of 32 characters for encrypting configuration in the database and JWT tokens.

 ..
 WARNING::

-    Keep your ``secret`` secured!
+    We should keep our ``secret`` secured!
 Changing ``secret`` will require re-configuration of secrets stored in the database, e.g., token for Registry.

-If you need to change your ``secret``, you need also replace all values encrypted by secret that are stored in the database as follows:
+If we need to change our ``secret``, we need also replace all values encrypted by the secret that is stored in the database as follows:

-1. Note somewhere values from Settings: Client ID and Client Secret of OpenID configurations, Registry token, and GitHub token for Feedback functionality, etc. Adjust the settings that the values are not there (recommended; e.g. remove OpenID configuration), and save it.
+1. Note somewhere values from Settings: Client ID and Client Secret of OpenID configurations, Registry token, and GitHub token for Feedback functionality, etc. Adjust the settings that the values are not there (recommended; e.g., remove OpenID configuration), and save it.
-2. Change ``secret`` in the configuration file and restart DSW server (re-create the container if using Docker).
+2. Change the ``secret`` in the configuration file and restart the DSW server (re-create the container if using Docker).
-3. Adjust the settings back to your previous values.
+3. Adjust the settings back to our previous values.
-4. If you use also some "user properties" (for Document Submission feature), let your users know to change the values in their profiles.
+4. If we also use some “user properties” (for the Document Submission feature), let our users know to change the values in their profiles.

 Database
 ^^^^^^^^